swiftlang/swift-org-website/documentation/server/guides/allocations.md

        0.003867000 seconds sys
 ```

-Which seems to have allocated 1021 times, great.
-If that probe fired 0 times, something went wrong.
+In this case, it appears the user probe called the allocation functions 1021 times.

+> Important: If the probe called the allocation functions 0 times, it would indicate an error.

-## Running the allocation analysis
+## Running allocation analysis

-After we have confirmed that our user probe on `malloc` works in general, let's dial it up a little.
-The first thing we'll need is a program that we'd like to analyse the allocations of.

-For example, we could analyse a program which does 10 subsequent HTTP requests using [AsyncHTTPClient](https://github.com/swift-server/async-http-client).
-If you're interested in the full source code, please expand below.
+By running allocation analysis, you can gain a better understanding of the memory usage patterns in your application and identify and fix memory issues such as leaks or inefficient usage, ultimately improving the performance and stability of your code.

+### Example program
+Once you’ve confirmed the user probe on `malloc` is working, you can analyze the allocations of a program.
+For instance, you can analyze a program that performs ten subsequent HTTP requests using [AsyncHTTPClient](https://github.com/swift-server/async-http-client).

+Analyzing a program using AsyncHTTPClient can help optimize its performance, improve error handling, ensure proper concurrency and threading, enhance code readability and maintainability, and assess scalability considerations.

-### Demo program source code
+Here’s an example of the program source code with the following dependencies:

-With the following dependencies

 ```swift
 dependencies: [